basho/basho_docs/content/riak/kv/2.1.3/using/admin/riak-admin.md

 ## describe

-Provides a brief description of one of Riak's [[configurable parameters|Configuration Files]].
+Provides a brief description of one of Riak's [configurable parameters][config reference].

 ```bash
 riak-admin describe <variable>